 Here are five things to know now:

-- Life happens.
-Forty-one percent (41%) of long-term disability recipients over the 2009-2012 time period were younger than 50, with a third of those under 40 (according to Unum, an insurance provider).
+Forty-one percent (41%) of long-term disability recipients between 2009 and 2012 were younger than 50, with a third of those under 40 (according to Unum, an insurance provider).